symonh/SwayReports/README.md

 - The preprocessing script uses BeautifulSoup to parse and modify the HTML, preserving the structure while removing unwanted elements.
 - The showcase update script automatically infers categories based on keywords in the report content.
 - Backups are created for all files before any modifications are made.
+- The update script now preserves your manual categorization and ordering work by default.

 # Sway Reports PDF Converter